-Multi-Subject fMRI: Activation
+3.3 Multi-subject fMRI: Activation

 For this third and final example, consider a multi-subject fMRI activation experiment.
-We will perform a permutation test so that we can make inference on a population, in contrast to a randomisation test.
-We will use a smoothed variance t-statistic with a single threshold test and will make qualitative and quantitative comparisons with the corresponding parametric results.
+Here we will perform a permutation test so that we can make inference on a population.
+We will use a smoothed variance t-statistic with a single threshold test and will make qualitative and quantitative comparisons with the parametric results.
 Before discussing the details of this example, we note that fMRI data presents a special challenge for nonparametric methods.
-Because fMRI data exhibits temporal autocorrelation (Smith et al., 1999), an assumption of exchangeability of scans within subject is not tenable.
-To analyze a group of subjects for population inference, however, we need only assume exchangeability of subjects.
-Therefore, although intrasubject fMRI analyses are not straightforward with the permutation test, multisubject analyses are.
+Since fMRI data exhibits temporal autocorrelation (Smith et al., 1999), an assumption of exchangeability of scans within subject is not tenable.
+However, to analyze a group of subjects for population inference we need only assume exchangeability of subjects.
+Hence, while intrasubject fMRI analyses are not straightforward with the permutation test, multisubject analyses are.

-Study description
+Study Description

 Marshuetz et al. (2000) studied order effects in working memory using fMRI.
-The data were analyzed using a random effects procedure (Holmes and Friston, 1999), as in the last example.
+The data were analyzed using a random effects procedure (Holmes & Friston, 1999), as in the last example.
 For fMRI, this procedure amounts to a generalization of the repeated measures t-statistic.

 There were 12 subjects, each participating in eight fMRI acquisitions.
 There were two possible presentation orders for each block, and there was randomization across blocks and subjects.
-The TR was two seconds, with a total of 528 scans collected per condition.
-Of the study's three conditions we only consider two, item recognition and control.
+The RT was two seconds, a total of 528 scans collected per condition.
+Of the study's three conditions we consider only two, item recognition and control.
 For item recognition, the subject was presented with five letters and, after a two second interval, presented with a probe letter.
 They were to respond "yes" if the probe letter was among the five letters and "no" if it was not.
 In the control condition they were presented with five X's and, two seconds later, presented with either a "y" or a "n"; they were to press "yes" for y and "no" for n.